eu-ge-ne/enrouter-docs/apps/web/src/app/docs/components/browser-router/content.md

 function BrowserRouter(props: BrowserRouterProps): ReactNode;
 ```

-Renders application in browser.

-Accepts matched routes in props.
+The `BrowserRouter` component is used to render your application in a browser
+environment.

+## Props

+- `root`

+  An optional root element to wrap the rendered application.

+- `matches`

+  An array of matched routes for the given location.

 ## Example